role of Anti-Submarine Warfare (ASW) helicopters is to protect the

 helicopter can be fitted with various armament.
 It can carry a

-anti-ship missiles, AGM-65 Maverick and MK50 torpedoes.
+anti-ship missiles, AGM-65 Maverick air-to-surface missiles and Mk.50 torpedoes.
 The

 helicopter has provision for two machine guns.